Alutulu/bet-app-desktop/README.md

 # Bet App (for desktop)

-Was developped and build with Electron, React.
+Was developped and build with Electron, React.\
-Uses Typescript, Redux and Json-server.
+Uses Typescript, Redux and Json-server.\

+This is a front-end oriented project.

 # How to start the project